Local heights on hyperelliptic curves and quadratic Chabauty: Explicit Coleman--Iovita for hyperelliptic curves

 Since $\eta$ has residue~$0$ on each~$A_i$, it has a formal antiderivative $\int\eta$ on~$A_i$, which is unique up to an additive constant of integration.
 Because $\omega$ also has residue $0$, the residue of~$\omega\cdot\int\eta$ on~$A_i$ is independent of this constant of integration.

 We now describe how to practically compute these local symbols in our use case, where $\omega \in \ker\phi_2$, and $\eta$ is a differential on $X_\ss$ for some cluster $\ss$.
-First, we remark that in any and all calculation, both $\omega$ and the $\eta_i$ are chosen to be in the $-1$ eigenspace of the hyperelliptic involution $\iota$ of $X$.
+First, we remark that in any and all calculation, to simplify the formulas both $\omega$ and the $\eta_i$ are chosen to be in the $-1$ eigenspace of the hyperelliptic involution $\iota$ of $X$, i.e. of the form $a(x)\frac{\rd x}{2y}$ for $a$ a polynomial.

 Recall that the choice of a square root $h_\ss^{1/2}$ determines an isomorphism $X|_{U_{\ss}} \to X_\ss|_{U_{\ss}}$.
 We let $\tilde{\omega}$ denote the differential on $X_{\ss}$ that $\omega$ maps to under this isomorphism.
 The formula for local symbols on $X_{\ss}$ becomes